-Electronic composition of classified advertising pages, or a portion of such pages as required under an electronic composition system or make-up terminal, may be performed by composing room employees or classified advertising employees.
+Electronic composition of classified advertising pages, or a portion of such pages as required under an electronic composition system or make-up terminal, may be performed by composing room employees.

-The operation of VDTs, OCRs or similar systems for the purpose of inputting all liner and semi-display classified advertisements shall be performed by composing, classified or, in those sites where it has been past practice, other Unionized staff.
+The operation of VDTs, OCRs or similar systems for the purpose of inputting all liner and semidisplay classified advertisements shall be performed by composing or, in those sites where it has been past practice, other Unionized staff.

 Receptionists, who are not members of the bargaining unit, will become Union members if they take classified ads on a regular basis.
-Classified employees may recall all classified information for correction, addition or deletion.